-Indecision.
+Indecisive customers.
 It can be one of your biggest assets in the bar and restaurant business.
-But to profit from this indecision, you must train your staff to recognise it and act on it.
+But to profit from this indecisive customers, you must train your hospitality staff to recognise it and act on it so you can provide a great customer experience whilst bringing in valuable revenue.

-And let’s face it, most of us are indecisive.
-Even choosing a restaurant in the first place can be a mental strain after a day in the office.
-So, when a new customer walks through the door, it is important to make them feel they made the right choice.
-A smile, eye contact and moving the guests efficiently and quickly to a table will dispel any initial doubt.
+And let’s face it, most of us are indecisive at some point.
+From choosing a restaurant to eat in, which product to buy, or technology software to implement.
+Having so many options doesn’t make it easy, but it is about conducting the right research to identify which product, restaurant or software is the best or has great reviews that can help to sway your decision.
+So, when a new customer walks through the door, it is important to make them feel they made the right choice in coming.
+Simple things such as a smile, eye contact and moving the guests efficiently and quickly to a table will dispel any initial doubt.

-So, instead of waiting for the customers to make up their mind while ordering, make up their minds for them.
-Give suggestions, like trying something new on the menu or your signature dish.
+So, instead of waiting for the indecisive customer to make up their mind while ordering, make up their minds for them.
+Give a few suggestions, like trying something new on the menu or your signature dish.
 But keep it short and sweet.
+You don’t want to overload them with more options for them to only take longer again.
 People can only take in so much information.

 If a customer asks for a lager, try up-selling to a premium brand.
 If your staff can give a brilliant sales pitch in just a few words (e.g. “this is Germany’s top-selling pilsener”) few customers will decline.